hdtran103/Stroke-Prediction-Data-/README.md

 1. **Healthcare Providers**: Implement regular health screenings, particularly for individuals above the age of 60, to identify those at high risk of strokes.
 Provide education and resources to promote healthy lifestyles, focusing on managing hypertension and maintaining a healthy BMI.

 2. **Insurance Companies**: Develop personalized risk assessment models based on individual characteristics to determine appropriate insurance coverage and premium rates.
 Offer incentives for policyholders to adopt healthy behaviors and participate in preventive health programs.

-> It is important to note that the recommendations provided are general suggestions and should be further tailored to the specific context and requirements of the stakeholders.